Munich may be without Oktoberfest — but it's still a lot of fun | DW | 17.09.2020

 Oktoberfest bands will perform and guests are expected to appear in traditional attire.
 The festival weeks will also open with the traditional tapping of the first beer barrel with the exclamation: "O'zapft is".
 This will mark the start a citywide beer-based party.

 Everybody is invited.
 "The festival is open to the whole world," says Lemke — but he and his colleagues assume that because of the coronavirus it will mainly attract guests from Munich or Bavaria.
-So, it will be less international and probably less exuberant than in the Oktoberfest tents with their up to 10,000 seats.
+So, it will be less international and probably less exuberant than in the Oktoberfest tents that hold up to 10,000 seats.

 The taverns must adhere to the current distancing and hygiene rules.
 Swaying to the music will be allowed, but not dancing on the tables.
 And after all, it is not about crazy partying but rather tradition, Lemke emphasizes.
 "The Oktoberfest is unique in itself and should remain so."

 Should the "Wirtshaus-Wiesn" be a success, there could be a repeat in 2021, alongside the real Oktoberfest or Wiesn.
-This also applies to the "Summer in the City" program, economic expert Baumgärtner announced.
-Because, everyone is hoping that by then there should be some medication or a vaccination for the coronavirus.
+This also applies to the "Summer in the City" program, economic expert Baumgärtner said.
+That's because everyone is hoping that by then there should be some medication or a vaccination for the coronavirus.

-Only one thing will be taken out of the picture: the palm beach on the Theresienwiese.
-Because that's where there'll first be a major construction site in preparation of the big Oktoberfest party.
+Only one thing will be taken out of the picture: the palm beach on the Theresienwiese — as that's where there will be the first major construction site in preparation of the big Oktoberfest party.

 Adapted by: Susan Bonney-Cox